Scotia Prince Cruises: Prince of Fundy Cruises

 The service was sold by Lion Ferry in 1982 to Baron Stig Leuhusen who established Prince of Fundy Cruises as a subsidiary of Panamanian-based Transworld Steamship Company.
 The vessel M/S Scotia Prince (ex-M/S Stena Olympica) was acquired and began service that season.
 In 1983, the other Yarmouth ferry operator, CN Marine, began using a sistership M/V Bluenose II (ex-M/S Stena Jutlandica) on its Bar Harbor crossing.
 Prince of Fundy Cruises had the Scotia Prince lengthened in 1987 for increased capacity, changing the visual similarities between both ships.
 Leuhusen died in 1996 and his estate listed the company for sale in 1999.

 In August 2000 the company's shares were purchased by a group led by Matthew Hudson of Virginia.
 The company was renamed Scotia Prince Cruises.
 The Scotia Prince was re-flagged (Bahamas).
 The company upgraded the ship and onboard services in addition to other improvements made at the company.
 The service was repositioned from a transport provider to a transport and package vacation company.
 The service was marketed as a cruiseferry and destination in its own right.

+The MS Scotia Prince crossings offered private staterooms, several lounges, live entertainment, a restaurant, coffee shop, Duty-free shop and a Casino.
+Cars, buses and trucks were conveyed on the lower decks.